PierrunoYT/photoroom-prx-local/README.md

 - PRX requires the latest development version of diffusers from GitHub
 - The first run will download the model weights (~5GB) from Hugging Face
 - A CUDA-compatible GPU is highly recommended for reasonable generation times
+- The app includes a temporary monkey patch for 1024x1024 resolution bins (will be removed once official bins are added to diffusers)

 ### 3. Run the Application